Elections

 - Series 2/3: Recording Secretary and Assistant Vice Presidents

-First-Year Class Senators (4) and Transfer Senators (4) are elected in the fall term.
+Commuter Senators (4), First-Year Class Senators (4), International Student Senator (1), and Transfer Senators (4) are elected in the fall term.

 Eligibility for all positions

-- Must be and undergraduate student and in good standing with the university
+- Must be an undergraduate student and in good academic and conduct standing (not on academic or disciplinary probation/suspension) with the University

 - You must attend at least 1 rules session to be eligible to run